Zubair-Ashraf/keyko-contacts/README.md

 ## Installation and Setup Instructions
 1. Make sure that you have Node.js and npm installed globally on your machine.
 2. Clone this repo using `git clone https://github.com/Zubair-Ashraf/keyko-contacts.git`
+3. Run `npm install` to install the dependencies.
-3. Run `npm start` to see the app at `http://localhost:3000`. <br />
+4. Run `npm start` to see the app at `http://localhost:3000`. <br />
-4. You can also view the app at this URL `https://keyko-contacts.web.app`
+5. You can also view the app at this URL `https://keyko-contacts.web.app`

 ## Folder Structure